Barbecue Blues: Tips to Keep Your Dog Safe While You Grill

-Since we are coming up on the 4th of July, your friends at Oakland Veterinary Referral Services want to give you some tips to keep your dog safe while you grill.
+Since we are in grilling season, your friends at Oakland Veterinary Referral Services want to give you 4 tips to keep your dog safe while you grill.
 Read on to learn more.

 4 Important Tips to Keep Your Dog Safe While You Grill

 Backyard barbecues are a popular choice for getting together with friends and family.
 This time honored tradition is of course going to pique the interest of your curious canine.
 Grilling has a number of risks for them.
 Keep the following safety tips in mind while you host your next barbecue.

 Yes, we are suckers for those big, hopeful eyes when we roll out the array of picnic foods, but they aren’t healthy for our dogs.
 Many foods from the grill are fatty, greasy, and loaded with salt and other ingredients that can hurt pets.
 There are also those food items that are toxic, like onions, garlic, grapes and raisins, Xylitol, and alcohol, among others.
 Fatty food also sets your pet up for pancreatitis, a dangerous inflammation of the pancreas.
 Instead, stick to your pet’s regular treats or some baby carrots or green beans and avoid giving them dangerous foods.

 - Keep your dog away from the grill.